sedostheatre/sedos.co.uk/input/shows/2023-sedos-open-week.md

   - order: 3
     title: GATSBY AND FAY
     body: >-
-      **Gatsby and Fay is a radical queer retelling of the Great Gatsby that’s grimmer, glammer, and gayer than ever.
+      ***Gatsby and Fay* is a radical queer retelling of *The Great Gatsby* that’s grimmer, glammer, and gayer than ever.
 Jay Gatsby is the enigmatic trans host of London’s most outrageously queer parties.
 They’re desperate to win back their bisexual ex-girlfriend, Daisy Fay Buchanan, five years after transphobia drove them apart.
 But her abusive husband isn’t going to let her go.**

       This play is a celebration of queer growth full of laughter, tears, and a personal look at abuse.

-      Gatsby and Fay is about love.
+      *Gatsby and Fay* is about love.
 How we idealise our loved ones, how we make excuses for a lover’s bad behaviour, how we value certain types of love over others.
-And above all, Gatsby and Fay is about what happens when love goes wrong.
+And above all, *Gatsby and Fay* is about what happens when love goes wrong.

       This is a script-in-hand performance after one evening of rehearsal.

-      Check out the full details of [Gatsby and Fay auditions](https://www.sedos.co.uk/events/gatsby-and-fay-auditions).
+      Check out the full details of [*Gatsby and Fay* auditions](https://www.sedos.co.uk/events/gatsby-and-fay-auditions).

-      **Date and time:** rehearsal on Tuesday 19 September 7-11pm; performanceWednesday 20 September, 8pm
+      **Date and time:** rehearsal on Tuesday 19 September 7-11pm; performance on Wednesday 20 September, 8pm

-      **Cost:** free to take part if you are cast
+      **Cost:** free to take part if you are cast\

       **Tickets to watch on Wednesday 20 September:** £5